GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 Note we apply a whitebox approach to this test as we opt to verify the inner integration with the manager.
 This means we should know what the manager needs in order to perform its job, so slighly compromising in the classic TDD approach of not taking the controller implementation into account.
 In the following layers, we will be conducting Unit Tests and mocking inner calls in order to isolate our subjects under tests.
 In all these tests, keep in mind we are using a more mocking approach to TDD where we take into account implementation details (i.e. we know who is going to be called and how) instead of a more classic black-box testing.
 Both are good, but we feel using a mocking approach help us to faster implement and test our Domain, which historically is the place we tend to apply more changes given the nature of our product.

-Finally, a point about `Rspec.allow_any_instance_of`: when dealing with legacy code, the instance of the manager might not be injected during the test.
+A point about `Rspec.allow_any_instance_of`: when dealing with legacy code, the instance of the manager might not be injected during the test.
 So `allow_any_instance_of` comes in handy to allow us to verify that any instance of a manager was properly called.
 However, if you do have access to an instance of your manager (by injection) then you use `Rspec.allow` instead.

+Finally, a point about exception handling: in the 'happy path' context, your code might not be supposed to rescue any exception.
+In those cases, it's very useful to mock your Exception Handling Service, using `Rspec.and_raise`, to raise a test exception in case it's ever called.
+This will make sure you surface exceptions caught in the process and also have the whole error stack on your test output.

 #### 🎛️ Manager Layer

 This layer is the source of truth when talking about business rules.
 The manager is responsible to call all services that are required to complete a specific task.

 Here we want unit tests to help us quickly and reliably test more scenarios and edge cases than we do at an entrypoint layer.
-So we don't necessarily test everything, and assuming other parts of the application are also tested (they should be!), it becomes much easier to simply mock the dependencies and asser their calls.
+So we don't necessarily test everything, and assuming other parts of the application are also tested (they should be!), it becomes much easier to simply mock the dependencies and assert their calls.

 Following our example, let's say the manager needs to do two operations: update the Hiring status and, as a side effect, update the underlying Job.
 So we know it has to call at least two methods in two different services, named `HiringUpdater.update` and `JobUpdater.update`. `HiringUpdater.update` receives a hash with a hiring key, the attributes to update and returns the updated Hiring; `JobUpdater.update` receives the `job_id` related to the Hiring.
 Let's also not forget that we expect our manager to return the updated Hiring, as we see in the Controller layer.